gajus/eslint-plugin-jsdoc/README.md

 - `contexts` - Set this to a string or array of strings representing the additional AST context where you wish the rule to be applied (e.g., `Property` for properties).
-  Note that unlike `require-description` and `match-description`, this rule has no `noDefaults` option because its defaults are instead set up by `require`.

 |||
 |---|---|